john6tain/rfidFuzzerJJ/README.md

 # rfidFuzzerJJ
 Modified version of flipfrid with random rfid values

-## WARNING this verion is compatible with unlshd-050
+## WARNING this version is compatible with unlshd-050

+For educational purposes only.
+I am not responsible for non legal actions